Qz07/powerOutage-Analysis/README.md

 After sufficent amount of data cleaning & EDA, careful review on the missingness of one of the important column, we are able to answer the question we mentioned eariler.
 To answer the qestion: whether the states' relative utility GSP is one of the leading factors that impact the severity of the power outage?
 We will run permutation test on `OUTAGE_DURATION` column and `UTIL.REALGSP.CONTRI.PROP`.
 We define the states with relative utility GSP higher than or equal to the average US utility GSP of that specific year to be the state with high utility GSP.
 On the other hand, the state with utility GSP lower than the average US utility GSP will be define as low utlity GSP state.
 By doing this, we split our data set to two groups

 In doing this, our hypothesis will be:
-- Null hypothesis: Both states with high utility GSP or states with low utility GSP will share __excatly same__ distribution of power outage duration
+- Null hypothesis: Both states with high utility GSP or states with low utility GSP will share __same__ distribution of power outage duration
 - Alternative hypothesis: States with high utility GSP will have __different__ power outage duration from the states with low utility GSP

 <iframe src="assets/durationGSP.html" width=800 height=600 frameBorder=0></iframe>